 As per the recent survey made by the Uttar Pradesh News, the following are the reasons

 why the fourth pillar of democracy fails to earn people credibility.

 Five Reasons Why Indian Media Lost their Credibility

 Lately, the Indian media has brought a new focus platform, the nature of India’s public talk.
 Media development has promoted the weakening of the public sphere, as well as the spread of elitist and socially backwards values.
 And it has led to the crisis of credibility of the Indian media.
 Also, the research made by the Uttar Pradesh News proves that day by day the responsibility of the media is decreasing rapidly.

 Tweaking the Reality

 According to a senior journalist, nowadays, media tweak reality, as well as spreading fake news.
 This is one of the top reasons why people lost their trust and value associated with the media.
-The highly-educated section of the country suggested that its high time to stop firing hatred in society on the basis of caste and religion and one need to only speak about the truth.
+The highly-educated section of the country suggested that it’s high time to stop firing hatred in society on the basis of caste and religion and one needs to only speak about the truth.
 We are all aware of the Pulwama attack.
-Unfortunately, still journalists were against
+Unfortunately, still, journalists were against

 the war against Pakistan.